lucaspedroabreu/github_explorer/README.md

 # Github Explorer
-## Search for Specific Repositories and keep track of its stats and latest issues.
+## Search for GitHub Users or Specific Repositories to keep track of their repos or its stats and latest issues.